EquityBytes/coding-challenge-01/README.md

 Deliverables:

-- Spend approximately 30 minutes getting to know the codebase.
 - Create an architecture diagram of the stack including HTTP flows.
 - Implement outstanding backend TODOS to complete functionality.
 - List possible improvements to both UX, reliability & scalability.